Dionisiy/CA/introduction-to-objects-ii.md

 When you make a constructor, you are in fact defining a new **class**.
 A class can be thought of as a _type_, or a category of objects—kind of like how`Number` and `String` are types in JavaScript.

 So we know that a class will have certain properties and methods, but what keeps track of what a given class can or can't do?
 What a class has or doesn't have?
 That is the job of the **prototype**.

+JavaScript automatically defines the prototype for class with a constructor.
+For example, our `Dog` constructor ensures that the `Dog` prototype has a`breed` property.
+Remember, the `Dog`prototype keeps track of what `Dog`has, doesn't have, can, or can't do.